bborealis/Survey-Bot-Angular/README.md

 ## Technologies Used

 _This project makes use of:
-Angular, Javascript, jQuery, HTML, CSS Bootstrap._
+Angular, Javascript, HTML, CSS, Bootstrap._

 ### Legal